Will My Employer Know If I Take A 401(k) Loan

 401k Loan Vs Withdrawal

-Both have advantages and disadvantages, so it’s important to understand the difference between them before making a decision.
 A 401k loan allows participants to borrow money from their own retirement savings plan without having to pay taxes or penalties.

 This can be a great way to get money quickly and without having to take on additional debt.
 However, you’ll need to make sure that you’re able to repay the loan within five years, otherwise, you may face penalties and/or taxes.